darrylsosborne/amazon-efs-workshop/workshop/3-performance/README.md

 - Click **Save** then quickly switch back to the SSH window show the nload results of your dd command above.
 - What happens to the throughput when the file system switches to provisioned throughput?
 - What happens if you increase the throughput to 238 MiB/s?
-- How long does it take to generate 16 GiB of data?
+- How long does it take to generate 64 GiB of data?
+- Review the CloudWatch dashboard of your file system.

 ---
 ## Section 6
-### Compare mounting a file system using NFSv4.0 vs NFSv4.1 clients
+### Compare file system performance between NFSv4.0 and NFSv4.1 clients

 ### 6.1.
 Generate 1024 files using NFSv4.1 client